Hikaru Natsumi: Early life and career

 Natsumi was born in 1973 in the Kantō region of Japan.
 While in high school, she contributed writing and manga to manga magazines specializing in adult comics that were edited by Yoshiaki Shioyama.
 After graduating high school, Natsumi began working as a clerk at a clothing store.
 She later transitioned to the water trade, alternately working as an erotic masseuse, at image clubs, and in soaplands.
 She additionally worked as a nude model for erotic books and adult films, though after being arrested for indecent exposure after stripping nude on a street in Shinjuku for a photo shoot in 1996, she retired from modeling.

 In the mid-1990s, Natsumi began publishing a blog about her experiences as a sex worker titled The Sexual Adventures of Hikaru Natsumi (菜摘ひかるの性的冒険).
 The blog was later published as a book by the Japanese publishing house Yosensha in 1998; its success prompted Natsumi to become a full-time author of novels and manga.
 "Vulgarity Drifting Diary", an English-language column by Natsumi, was published in the American manga magazine Pulp.
+The column lasted until early 2002.
+Pulp's team was divided on Natsumi's treatment of vulgarity (ex: fascination with vomit), and was surprised to find that women were less disgusted by it than men.